Kick-a-thon strives to leave leukemia behind

 The proceeds will benefit St. Jude’s Children’s Research Center.

+Even at such a young age, “I’ve seen many people my life die of cancer, and I’d rather not see any more,” Draper said of her motivation to host the event for the second year.

 The martial arts theme complements Draper’s disciplined attitude, which will see her facing her final test for a black belt in May.
-The fundraiser was also her service project for the Lone Star Leadership Academy.
+The fundraiser was also her service project to qualify as a junior facilitator at the Lone Star Leadership Academy this summer.

 Jennifer White, owner of Candy Outfitters, was glad to have the tents set up in front of the store.
 “It’s my passion to help as much as I can.”